-Once you supply your details on the site, you are on your way to being scammed.
+Once you supply your details on the site, you are on your way to being a victim of scam.
 And this is to the benefit of the broker you get linked to and the managed service provider.

 One other method that online brokers that are scam deploy are the use of fake testimonials.
 We have observed that the traders in these fake testimonials all have outlandish returns and are from all walks of life.
 This can be really convincing but there are signs to show them.
 Some will have bad spellings of vital keywords Others will only be limited in that site and will not reflect the same feedback in other related platforms and forums.
 All in all, you want to make sure that the broker you are dealing with is reputable.